 - Please remember we are all in this together.
 Please treat our vendors and each others with kindness”

 - Three Part Harmony Farm Community Supported Agriculture: Just outside Brookland, on 4th St. NE, is a small but revolutionary farm.
 In these uncertain times, we need to support our local farmers so they can support us.
 Three Part Harmony Farm is going on 9 years, growing nutritious veggies without the use of synthetic chemicals or GMO seeds.
 Consider joining the Community Supported Agriculture (CSA) for fresh fruit and veggies throughout the growing season, with convenient pick-up very nearby.
 The CSA model is a great way for people to get fresh food with minimal contact.
 Skip the crowded supermarket, walk to pick up your share, and meet the handful of people who actually touch your food (with gloves on!).
-Gail Taylor, who can only be described as the force of nature behind Three Part Harmony, has just posted detailed information on the existing precautions they already take and heightened measures they are taking to provide clean, safe food during the COVID-19 pandemic.
-Good news!
-They are still selling shares for the 2020 CSA season.
+Gail Taylor, who can only be described as the force of nature behind Three Part Harmony, posted detailed information on the existing precautions they already take and heightened measures they are taking to provide clean, safe food during the COVID-19 pandemic.

 - Arcadia Mobile Market: Based in Brookland, with a local farm in Alexandria and mobile market in Edgewood, Arcadia Center for Sustainable Food and Agriculture is another awesome local fresh food source.
 The mobile market in Edgewood provides fresh, local, sustainable foods in an under-served community in DC.
 Visit their website for information on their next mobile market and how to order.